 3.

-Userbenchmark is an online service that has an easy-to-use benchmarking tool that can determine if your computer is running slow and why.
-You may have an outdated computer struggling to keep up with modern applications, or its performance may be hampered for some reason.
-Userbenchmark can help you not only identify the most likely problem, but also enable you to control the speed of your processor, hard drive, graphics card, memory, SSD, and USB flash drive.
-The test will take a few minutes to run depending on your computer hardware and then once completed will show you the results on a page that will automatically open on Userbenchmark.com.
+It can help you not only determine what the most likely problem is but also allow you to check the speed of your processor, hard drive, graphics card, memory, SSD, and USB flash drive.
+The test will take a few minutes to run depending on your computer hardware, and then once it's complete, it will present you with the results on a page that will automatically open on Userbenchmark.com.

 Parkdale